-It doesn’t matter if your data or your cloud hosting provider is breached.
+It doesn’t matter if you or your cloud hosting provider is breached.
 You should know your exposure and have a predefined action plan to manage these eventualities.

 Create a disaster recovery plan that handles a data breach of both your infrastructure and your provider.
-Be sure you know your compliance requirements when such a breach occurs and act accordingly.
+Be sure you know your compliance requirements and act accordingly when such a breach occurs.

 Avoid Cloud Mistakes With These Best Practices

-Our dependence on the cloud only grows stronger and stronger as the technology continues to advance.
-There are many opportunities for security blunders as these services become more complex.
-Following these cloud security best practices will hopefully help you avoid a few common mistakes.
+Security best practices are becoming more essential as our dependence on the cloud to live, work, and play continues to grow.
+There are many opportunities for security blunders as these services and company networks become more complex.
+Following these cloud security best practices will help you avoid a few common mistakes.

 Need Help Securing Your Entire Infrastructure?
 Download your Security Infrastructure Checklist for SMBs